|UPDATED SEPT. 22, 2018|

 BRING YOUR PETS TODAY!

-Justin Rudd’s nonprofit Community Action Team (CAT) invites the public to bring their pets to the annual, free interfaith pet blessing at the beach (1 Granada Ave., 90803) at sunset Sun., Oct.
-18, 2015, 5:45 p.m.
-Farm animals, including ponies, alpaca, llama, goats, sheep, bunnies, ducks, and horses will be there, too.
+Justin Rudd’s nonprofit Community Action Team (CAT) invites the public to bring their pets to the annual, free interfaith pet blessing at the beach (1 Granada Ave., 90803) at sunset on Sun., Oct.
+16, 2016, 5:45 p.m.
+We usually have farm animals, including ponies, alpaca, llama, goats, sheep, bunnies, ducks, and horses there, too (to be confirmed).
 The event is sponsored by Justin Rudd's nonprofit Community Action Team (CAT) and Haute Dogs.
-Free parking.

 DATE: Sun., Oct.
 14, 2018